berkaayhun/DSA210-Term-Project/README.md

 KNN Regressor achieved the highest performance, indicating that career satisfaction is best predicted by looking at "neighbors" — individuals with similar academic and experience profiles.

 All models performed exceptionally well (R² > 0.96), suggesting the engineered features are highly predictive.

+## 6.Finding
+There is a significant strong correlation between Experience Score and Starting Salary.

+Stress Level has a positive correlation with Career Satisfaction, meaning higher stress was associated with higher satisfaction in this dataset.

+KNN Regressor gave the best fit for predicting Career Satisfaction, outperforming Random Forest, Decision Tree, and Linear Regression models.

+School Stress is independent from Work Stress, as no significant correlation was found between university majors and their corresponding industries.

+## 7. Limitations and Future Work
+**Dataset Size:** The primary dataset contains only 400 records, which limits the generalizability of the findings.

+**Data Nature:** The extremely high correlations suggest the dataset might be idealized.
+Real-world data typically contains more noise.

+**Future Work:**

+Expand the dataset to include real-world survey data from recent graduates.

+Incorporate qualitative factors like "Job Market Conditions" or "Company Culture".